Tourist traps are like bad knees – everyone over 50 has experienced them.

 This famous golf hole-the world’s only floating, movable golf green-attracts golf enthusiasts from around the country.
 The resort heavily markets this unique 14th hole in its promotional materials.

-But here’s the catch… playing a round at this course comes with an extremely steep price tag, often over $175 per person during peak season, plus mandatory caddie fees.
+Playing a round at this course comes with an extremely steep price tag, often over $175 per person during peak season, plus mandatory caddie fees.
 Many golfers report feeling rushed through their expensive round.

 That’s why it’s worth considering whether one unique hole justifies the premium cost.
 Non-golfers in your party will find little to do while waiting, and photographs don’t adequately capture the experience that’s being sold at such a premium.